 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-1 Identify relevant theoretical approaches to working with clients presenting with targeted issues (e.g. anxiety, depression, substance abuse, domestic violence, suicidal ideation).
+1 Develop skills in case conceptualisation and treatment planning for working with clients presenting with targeted issues (e.g. anxiety, depression, substance abuse, domestic violence, suicidal ideation).
 2 Compare and contrast research studies relevant to working with clients presenting with targeted issues (e.g. anxiety, depression, substance abuse, domestic violence, suicidal ideation).
 3 Apply relevant theory, research, and practice-based literature to develop best practice approaches to working with contemporary clinical issues (e.g. anxiety and depression), for specific populations (e.g. those dealing with substance abuse, domestic violence, suicidal ideation) identified in clinical practice.
 4 Recognise and outline an appropriate treatment plan for clients with indicators of targeted presenting issues (e.g. substance abuse, domestic violence, suicidal ideation) 5 Demonstrate increased knowledge, skills, and confidence to apply clinical skills in working with clients presenting with targeted issues (e.g. anxiety, depression, substance abuse, domestic violence, suicidal ideation) 6 Recognise the limits of their expertise, and define when and how to liaise with relevant other agencies and professionals.
 7 Access a range of appropriate resources for helping clients presenting with targeted issues (e.g. anxiety, depression, substance abuse, domestic violence, suicidal ideation).

 University Graduate Attributes